Divorce Paper in Green Card or Other USCIS Applications

 6. Is it possible that my divorce not recognized by USCIS?

-With DYgreencard, you get an independent immigration lawyer who will answer your questions and review your entire application package for accuracy and completeness.
-Only after the lawyer has confirmed the readiness of your application package, DYgreencard will mail it to your doorstep for filing with USCIS.
+With DYgreencard, you get an immigration lawyer who will answer your questions and review your entire application package for accuracy and completeness.
+Only after the lawyer has confirmed the readiness of your application package, your application can be filed with USCIS.
 Learn more, or get started today.